BeOne-PL/promena/README.md

 Promena can run many instances of transformers within one instance.
 Promena runs only one instance of each transformer by default but you can change it by increasing the number of actors.
 Visit the transformer repository to see how to set the number of transformer actors.
 It isn't the recommended way of scaling Promena.
 A better idea is to scale out Promena instances.

 Promena resolves transformations.
 An application doesn't know if given transformation is included in Promena - it will get appropriate information as the response.
 If you want to find it out on an application side, you can do it using `application-model` dependency.
 Each transformer contains `application-model`.
-It includes transformer constants, you can check if the transformer supports given media type and parameters before sending the transformation.
+It includes transformer constants, you can check if the transformer supports given media type and parameters before sending a transformation.
 Unfortunately, it has disadvantages.
 It decreases the level of loose coupling and you don't know if given transformer is included in Promena.

 Each transformer can by tweaked by parameters.
 Parameters describe a transformation.
 In case of lack of parameters, a transformer should use default parameters.
 Visit a transformer repository (Properties section) to find out how to set default parameters.